Most important, #1 most critical thing to always remember: Don't be a dick.

 We allow any kind of character with two exceptions:

 - No celebrities or real people without a fictional canon

 - No non-human characters with only a little bit of sentience and/or anthropomorphism (This does not include obviously non-human characters with completely functional human-like personalities and lives such as elves, ninja turtles, or the like)

 There is no cap for the number of characters a player may have in the game.
-However, players may only claim two per calendar month.

 The rebooted, newer, friendlier AI allows virtually any style of gameplay provided it makes sense to somebody reading it.
 For most of us that would mean traditional prose (like fiction) or action spam (in brackets), but as long as a reader can follow what's happening, we are ok with it.